drewpayment/gh-memory-bank/README.md

 5.  **Implementation (IMPLEMENT Mode):** Code changes are made according to the plan and any creative design decisions.
 6.  **Reflection and Archiving (REFLECT+ARCHIVE Mode):** After implementation, the work is reviewed, lessons are learned, and all relevant documentation is archived.
 The Memory Bank is updated to reflect the completed task.

+## Inspiration and Acknowledgments

+This project was inspired by the excellent work done by the [cursor-memory-bank](https://github.com/vanzan01/cursor-memory-bank) project.
+We were impressed by their innovative approach to structured AI-assisted development workflows and their comprehensive memory bank system for the Cursor IDE.

+graph TD
+    Main["Memory Bank System"] --> Modes["Custom Modes"]
+    Main --> Rules["Hierarchical Rule Loading"]
+    Main --> Visual["Visual Process Maps"]
+    Main --> Token["Token Optimization"]

+    Modes --> VAN["VAN: Initialization"]
+    Modes --> PLAN["PLAN: Task Planning"]
+    Modes --> CREATIVE["CREATIVE: Design"]
+    Modes --> IMPLEMENT["IMPLEMENT: Building"]
+    Modes --> REFLECT["REFLECT: Review"]
+    Modes --> ARCHIVE["ARCHIVE: Documentation"]

+    style Main fill:#4da6ff,stroke:#0066cc,color:white
+    style Modes fill:#f8d486,stroke:#e8b84d,color:black
+    style Rules fill:#80ffaa,stroke:#4dbb5f,color:black
+    style Visual fill:#d9b3ff,stroke:#b366ff,color:black
+    style Token fill:#ff9980,stroke:#ff5533,color:black

+**What we learned from cursor-memory-bank:**
+- The power of hierarchical rule loading and token optimization
+- Mode-specific workflows with visual process maps
+- Contextual memory management across development phases
+- The value of specialized modes for different development stages

+**Our adaptation for GitHub Copilot:**
+While cursor-memory-bank focuses on Cursor IDE's custom modes, we recognized that many developers use GitHub Copilot and wanted to bring similar structured workflows to that ecosystem.
+This CLI tool makes it easy to install and manage Memory Bank templates specifically designed for GitHub Copilot's chat modes.

+**Special thanks to:**
+- [@vanzan01](https://github.com/vanzan01) and all contributors to the cursor-memory-bank project
+- The innovative thinking behind token-optimized architecture and progressive documentation
+- The comprehensive approach to development workflow management

+We encourage anyone interested in structured AI development workflows to check out the original [cursor-memory-bank project](https://github.com/vanzan01/cursor-memory-bank) - it's a fantastic resource that has influenced our approach significantly.

 ## Installation

 ### For Users